msft-ryanadriano/react-webworker/README.md

 # Getting Started with Web Worker

 This is a demo React app that contains a simple implementation of Web Workers.
+The purpose of this demo is to indentify the minimal requirements needed to use web workers within a React app.
 Web Workers allows code to be executed in the background without affecting the performance of the main thread.

 ## Code